m410/fab/readme.md

 a task has an execute method which takes a build context.
 The build context is mutable, and contains all the configuration information needed to operate on the project.

+See [fabricate share](https://github.com/m410/fab-share) for more information about commands, steps and tasks.